Certifiers Make Neural Networks Vulnerable to Availability Attacks: Threat Model

 \section{Threat Model}

-We start our contribution by developing a novel, comprehensive threat model of training-time attacks against certified machine-learning systems to show the security threats and attack vectors against network certifiers.
-Prior work typically considers the deep learning model in isolation, without considering the full training and inference pipeline in practical applications.
-We fill this gap, starting with a systematic analysis of the system's attack surface, from which we derive potential threat vectors.
+We develop our threat model of training-time attacks against certified machine-learning systems to show the security threats and attack vectors against network certifiers.
+Prior work typically considers the certifier in isolation without considering the full training and inference pipeline in practical applications.
+We fill this gap by showing new threat vectors that arise from this integration.

-In particular, we show that the additional \emph{abstain} option, and consequently, the system's fallback strategy, largely influences its overall behavior, and introduces a new attack vector for adversaries.
-While the concrete fallback strategy highly depends on the individual application, in a practical, resource-constrained environment it will either impact the system's \emph{integrity} or \emph{availability}.
-This leads us to a new threat model against certified deep learning systems, in which the adversary deliberately triggers the abstain path, causing either reduced performance or the system to become unavailable.